brajeshwar/brajeshwar.github.io/_posts/2007/2007-07-07-brajeshwar-and-shanta-got-married-on-07-07-07.md

 She was also one of most out-going and well-connected girl, who loves to ride around the town's nook and corner on her bike almost everyday.
 I saw her, bump on her at most known places - restaurants, ice-cream parlors, soft-drink joints - and cinema houses.
 That easy access to her made her an ideal cupid for my erstwhile girlfriends.
 She would happily went in and bring out my girlfriends so I can have my dates.

 After I finished high school, there was no connection with my friend and thus never saw her again until early last year (2006) when I was looking for new recruits for the QA team at Mixercast.
-Co-incidentally, she was looking for a change of job and her brother got in touch with me through <a href="http://www.orkut.com/">Orkut</a>.
+Co-incidentally, she was looking for a change of job and her brother got in touch with me through [Orkut](http://www.orkut.com/).
 Shanta got employed with Mixercast and my interaction with her started afresh but things were different this time.

 Her hair has grown long and she was more lady-like, of which I was extremely surprised.
 She had shed her typical trademarked short-pants and she looked more matured in her new attire, dresses and accessories.
 I honestly do not have a clue when everything started but we remember talking to her mother about marriage dates, plans for engagements, and ceremonial events.